A bit about us and what we do

 Stephanie McGibbon CEnv

-After 30 years of involvement with ELF, Diana Schumacher and Martin Polden stepped down from the Board of Trustees in 2022.
-They remain connected to the organisation and their contribution is recognised as ELF’s Honorary Vice Presidents.
+After 30 years of involvement with ELF, Diana Schumacher and Martin Polden stepped down from the Board of Trustees in 2022, and their contribution was recognised as ELF’s Honorary Vice Presidents.
+Sadly, Martin passed away in 2023 but Diana remains connected to the organisation as Honorary Vice President.

 Diana Schumacher